rasmusbrottwitt/coronavirus/README.md

         frameBorder="0"
 ></iframe>

 Many interesting trends can be seen in the above chart.
-First of all does it seem like the closing of schools and sport leagues kick starts the american puplic COVID19 attention on twitter.
+First of all it seems like closing of schools and national sporting leagues kickstarts the american puplic COVID19 attention on twitter.

-It can be seen that both the "just a flu"-tweets and the "Apocalypse"-tweets is peaking around this date.
-However since the peak has both the amount of "just a flu"-tweets and the "Apocalypse"-tweets been steadly decreasing.
-It certainly looks like people found out that this not is our doom as humans but neither just a basic flu.
+It can also be seen that the tweets containing "just a flu" and  "Apocalypse" peak around this date.
+However since then  the amount of "just a flu" and "Apocalypse"-tweets have been steadily decreasing.
+It certainly looks like people found out that this not the end of human kind as we know it, neither simple a simple seasonal flu.

-In general is the amount of tweets concerned about economics and preventing spread almost the same.
-In other words does the economics consequense of the virus get just as much attention as how to avoid the virus spread.
-When looking only at the "Economics"-tweets trend can it be seen that a big increase in social media attention happened the same day as US had been in lockdown for almost a month and the gonvernment made a statement with no reopening insight.
-This is also the date where the 'Reopen!'-tweets starts to increase. ¨
+In general the amount of tweets concerned about economics and preventing spread are almost the same.
+In other words the economics consequenses of lockdown gets just as much attention as how to avoid spreading the virus.

+When looking only at the "Economics"-tweets it can be seen that a big increase in social media attention happened the same day as the US had been in lockdown for almost a month and the gonvernment made a statement claiming no intent to start reopening.
+This is also the date where the 'Reopen!'-tweets started to increase.

-However, to focus the attention on the reactions to the economy has some extra buzzwords regaring the publics perception of the economy been added - "Unemployment", "Economy" and "Financial Crisis".
+However, to get a more broad view of the shifting attention from fear of disease to fear of collaps of the american economy, another set of buzzwords are interesting to look at - specifically "Unemployment", "Economy" and "Financial Crisis".

 <iframe
         src="Charts/webpage012.png"